luisleon90/dbt_snowflake_summit_hol_2026/README.md

 3. In the dbt Wizard prompt, type a request such as:
    > *"Generate data quality tests for the vw_hed_data_quality model"*

 > **⚠️ Note:** dbt Wizard not only writes test appropriately, but follows the same validation workflow you would expect of an analytics engineer.
-Wizard knows to run dbt test versus dbt build for the most efficient use of warehouse compute.

-4. dbt Wizard will create or update the relevant `.yml` file with the test definitions — review the file in the **Project Navigator** to confirm the tests were added correctly.
-5. Ask dbt Wizard to run the new tests:
-   > *"Run the tests for this model"*

-> **Note:** Notice that dbt Wizard runs `dbt test` rather than `dbt build`.
+Notice that Wizard runs `dbt test` rather than `dbt build`.
 Wizard understands the difference — `dbt build` would rebuild the model *and* run tests, consuming unnecessary warehouse compute.
 Since the model already exists and we only want to validate it, `dbt test` is the correct and more efficient command.
 Wizard makes this call automatically.

 > **✅ Expected:** All generated tests pass, confirming the data in `vw_hed_data_quality` meets the quality rules Wizard defined.
 Any failures would surface specific rows or columns that don't meet the expected constraints.